akamai/cli-appsec/README.md

-  penalty-box                               Display penalty box action in a policy. disable-penalty-box                       Disable penalty box in a policy. enable-penalty-box                        Enable penalty box in a policy. attack-groups                             List all attack group actions in a policy. attack-group                              Display attack group action in a policy. enable-attack-group                       Enable attack group in a policy.
+  penalty-box                               Display penalty box action in a policy. disable-penalty-box                       Disable penalty box in a policy. enable-penalty-box                        Enable penalty box in a policy. eval-penalty-box                          Display evaluation penalty box action in a policy. disable-eval-penalty-box                  Disable evaluation penalty box in a policy. enable-eval-penalty-box                   Enable evaluation penalty box in a policy. attack-groups                             List all attack group actions in a policy. attack-group                              Display attack group action in a policy. enable-attack-group                       Enable attack group in a policy.